rakibtg/rules.css/README.md

 In this example the `pt10` means, p => padding, t => top and 10 => 10px!

 Why it should work?
-Because the `pt10` css rule has already defined in the trump.css file! like this
+Because the `pt10` css rule has already defined in the rules.css file! like this
 ```css
 .pt10 {
   padding-top: 10px important;